bjgjaefg23k/openkim-pipeline/docs/tutorial_ase.rst

 The test assumes that the lattice constant will be input in SI units, so we convert it to angstroms and make sure it's a float.
 Next, we initialize an ASE calculator that integrates with KIM using the model name that was provided.
-We set up a single atom unit cell of bcc Fe with the given lattice constant, and ask for the potential energy.
+We set up a single atom unit cell of fcc Ar with the given lattice constant, and ask for the potential energy.
 Finally, we pack the results into a dictionary which we output in JSON format to stdout.
 This output will be used to supplement the standard Jinja templating environment when filling in the blanks for the